-Your boat is equipped with an ignition shutdown safety switch.
-The switch is located on the control console next to the gear shift/throttle control unit.
-The ignition shut down safety switch incorporates a shut-off switch, switch clip, lanyard and lanyard clip, which is clipped to the operator when running.

-If an emergency arises and the engine must be shut down, a pull on the cord to release the clip from the shut-off will shut off the engine.

-This switch is designed to shut the engine off when the operator of the boat leaves the control station, either accidentally by falling into the boat, or by being ejected overboard.
-This would most likely occur as a result of poor operating practices.
+The engine emergency stop switch (see Figure 1.16.1) incorporates a shut-off switch, switch clip, lanyard and lanyard clip, which is clipped to the operator when running.
+If an emergency arises, pull the cord to shut off the engine.
+This switch also shuts off the engine if the operator leaves the helm accidentally by falling or by being ejected overboard.
+This likely occurs as a result of poor operating practices.

-The lanyard should be long enough to prevent inadvertent activation.
+The lanyard should be long enough to prevent accidental activation.
 Do not let the lanyard become entangled.
 Accidental loss of power can be hazardous, particularly while docking or in heavy seas, strong current or high winds.
 Passengers and crew may lose balance and the boat may lose steering control.